Please Explain: WARM and COOL

 Think about it.
 You might call red a warm color.
 But some reds are warmer than others, right?
 Scarlet red is warmer than crimson, which is warmer than raspberry.

-The best explanation I've found for how we decide whether one color is warmer than another is this:
+The best explanation I've found for how our brains decide whether one color is warmer than another is this:

 Let's call orange the warmest color, just for the sake of argument.